Last Updated on December 7, 2021

 Sadly, I never did get back to pursuing my real world flying as my computer career and a side business took off leaving little time for anything else.
 It has now been over 20 years since I last flew a real aircraft.
 Maybe someday I’ll get back to it.

 If you’re looking for advice, I’ll try to impart what I have learned during my process throughout this site.
 Other builders are far more advanced than I. I’m not an expert at wiring, nor wood building, nor aircraft systems, etc. But I do have some engineering skill and the ability to think through designs.
 That doesn’t mean I don’t make mistakes (I make plenty) and wish I had done things differently in hindsight.
 That comes with the territory.
 There is always a better, more efficient way to do things.
-Sometimes you have just have to do to learn what you didn’t know so you can do it better next time.
+Sometimes you just have to do it once to learn what you didn’t know so you can do it better next time.

 Remember, this is a HUGE time investment, I mean HUGE.
 There are so many aspects to this hobby that take time to learn, design, build, and implement that it will take time AND MONEY.
 You can do it “cheap” and you can go all out and spend a fortune.
 It just depends on how realistic you want to be and balance that with your budget.